javierbyte/react-textgradient/README.md

         direction='right'
         />

- And you will get the example at the start of the page.
+ And you will get the example of the start of the page.

 ## Props

 * `text`: The content.
 * `fromColor`: The initial color for the gradient.
 Can be any valid color for CSS and SVG (HEX, RGBA, RGB, etc...).
 * `toColor` The final color of the gradient.
 * `fallbackColor`: The color to display on unsupported browsers.
+Optional, defaults to `toColor`.
 * `direction`: One from 'top', 'left', 'bottom', 'right'.
+Optional, defaults to 'right'.